I am truly humbled to have the opportunity to prepare this Vision Statement as a tool to work with ASCE Members and future ASCE Boards of Direction.

-While efforts are being made across our country to invest in our infrastructure, more has to be done.
-Our political leaders at the local, state and federal levels must come together to make I³ a reality.
+While efforts are being made across our country to invest in our infrastructure, innovation is needed to make I³ a reality.
 Our Investment In Infrastructure will not happen overnight.
-However, we must educate our leaders and citizens on the significant benefits to our quality of life by investing in our Nation's infrastructure.
+However, we must educate our leaders and citizens on the significant benefits to our quality of life by investing in our infrastructure.

-I³ must represent bold and intelligent solutions to bringing America's infrastructure to a respectable/acceptable level as determined by future ASCE report cards.
-Infrastructure has a certain design life -- it does not last forever.
-When the design life is exceeded, negative occurrences -- including loss of life -- could happen.
+I³ must represent bold, resilient, sustainable and intelligent solutions to bring America's infrastructure to a respectable/acceptable level as determined by future ASCE report cards.
 Much of our infrastructure may be considered "out of sight, out of mind", however, that does not obviate the need to maintain and update our infrastructure.

 As I was watching the 2017 Baseball World Series, a comment was made that the Los Angeles Dodger Stadium, a privately funded stadium, was built in 1962.
 It is the third oldest major league ballpark, and is holding up well after 55 years.
 Therefore, public funding is not necessary to build and maintain such entertainment facilities.

 Politicians must include Investments In Infrastructure as a priority.

 I believe some I³ has already begun in our country.
 For example, in 2017, voters approved a penny sales tax increase for infrastructure improvements in Palm Beach County, Florida.
 These types of initiatives can be done throughout our Nation.
 We as an organization, we as Americans, must shift into a higher gear to move I³ into the fast lane.